KrzysztofBie/GithubAplication/README.md

 internet connection.

 To run by cmd please:
-1. Install Java, maven and build jav by mvn clean install
+1. Install Java, maven and build jar by mvn clean install
 2. Run command: "java -jar Application.jar"
 3. Use for example browser by pasting http://localhost:8080/api/github/repos/octocat in url